anki/vector-python-sdk/docs/source/install-windows.rst

 To authenticate with the robot, type the following into the Terminal window::

-    cd vector_python_sdk_0.5.0
-    py configure.py
+    py -m anki_vector.configure

 You will be prompted for your robot's name, ip address and serial number.
 You will also be asked for your Anki login and password.
 Make sure to use the same account that was used to set up your Vector.

 You will see "SUCCESS!" when this script successfully completes.

-.. note:: Running ``configure.py`` will automatically download the Vector robot certificate to your computer and store credentials to allow you to connect to Vector.
+.. note:: Running the ``anki_vector.configure`` executable submodule will automatically download the Vector robot certificate to your computer and store credentials to allow you to connect to Vector.
 These credentials will be stored under your home directory in folder ``.anki_vector``.

 .. warning:: These credentials give full access to your robot, including camera stream, audio stream and data.
 Do not share these credentials.